morrowmoss-studios/morrowmoss.com/README.md

 # 🌿 Morrowmoss Studios

-**morrowmoss.com** — the digital woodland for Morrowmoss Studios, a queer indie game studio handcrafting fae-touched worlds and queer-centered adventures.
+**morrowmoss.com** — the digital woodland for Morrowmoss Studios, an indie game studio handcrafting fae-touched worlds and queer-centered adventures.

 ---